evoila/osb-docs/service-docs/pages/osb-rabbitmq.md

 - **SERVICE** will be the name of the service broker which is likely going to be **osb-rabbitmq**
 - **PLAN** is a plan offered by the service.
 - **SERVICE_INSTANCE** the name of the service instance, can be chosen freely.
-- **PARAMETERS_AS_JSON** contains additional parameters (?parameters drin lassen? funktioniert NOCH nicht) in JSON-format.
+- **PARAMETERS_AS_JSON** contains additional parameters in JSON-format.

 For more information see [Cloud Foundry CLI Reference Guide](https://cli.cloudfoundry.org/en-US/v6/create-service.html)

-?Dashboard zeigt Parameter noch nicht?
-Aternatively, if there is a dashboard set up (like the Stratos Dashboard for example), it can be used to create a service instance.
+?Zeigt dashboard parameter?
+Info raus?Erzeugen geht ja theoretisch Aternatively, if there is a dashboard set up (like the Stratos Dashboard for example), it can be used to create a service instance.

 ### Update a Service Instance